port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/setup-blueprint.md

 - VMs;
 - etc.

-In this [live demo](https://demo.getport.io/dev-portal) example, we can see the DevPortal setup page with all of the blueprints in the demo.
+In this [live demo](https://demo.getport.io/dev-portal) example, we can see the DevPortal setup page with all of the blueprints.

 ## Blueprint schema structure